vitorlsouza/kitty-care-backend/README.md

   - `last_name`: Required, string.
   - `email`: Required, must be a valid email format.
   - `password`: Required, minimum 8 characters, including at least one uppercase letter, one lowercase letter, one number, and one special character (`@$!%*?&`).
-  - `trial_end_date`: Required, must be a valid ISO 8601 date.
   - `phone_number`: Optional, string.
-  - `subscription_duration`: Optional, must be either "Monthly" or "Yearly".

 - **Responses**:
   - **201 Created**: